Flossing Really Does Matter

-We often tell our patients to “floss teeth” but do you really know how to do that well?
-Most people think that brushing is enough, but the surfaces between teeth are not easily accessible by your toothbrush and need extra attention to prevent decay and gum disease.
+The problem with brushing alone is that the surfaces between your teeth are not easily accessible by your toothbrush and need extra attention to prevent decay and gum disease.

-To start, cut a piece of dental floss (approximately 2 feet).
+- Cut a piece of dental floss, approximately 2 feet.
 Wrap both sides of the floss around your middle fingers.
 If you are using a floss brush, continue to step three.